cssinjs/jss/docs/plugins.md

 1. Hook `onProcessRule(rule, sheet)`.

-    This hook is invoked on every created rule with the rule as an argument.
+    Invocation happens when rule instance is available with the rule as an argument.

     ```javascript
     import jss from 'jss'